How I got into Cambridge University

 It was 1970, I was 21 and I just got my BSc in Theoretical Physics from Sussex University in the UK.
 So I went on vacation to Cornwall.
 I thought I might try surfing.

-"I just heard from Cambridge.
+"I just heard from Cambridge University.
 If you can be there by 9 am tomorrow morning they will interview you for a position as a PhD student".

 I jumped into my car and drove overnight.
 I got to Cambridge around 7am.
 Everything was closed except for the public swimming pool.
 I swam and then had eggs on toast for breakfast.
 Yes, the public swimming pool served breakfast!
 Now I was ready for my interview.